rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   - Limit the number of URLs to analyze from a specific sitemap or CSV: npm run cli -- -p /path/to/sitemap.xml -ul 10
   - Export the report to a specific folder without creating a dashboard URL: npm run cli -- -u https://bbc.com -d <path-to-dir> or npm run cli -- -u https://bbc.com -out-dir <path-to-dir>.
   - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance.
 To bypass technology analysis, use the `nt` flag: `npm run cli -- -u https://bbc.com -nt`.
+  - Use port of your preference to server PSAT dashboard `npm run cli -- -po 9009 -u https://bbc.com`

 ### CLI Use Cases